Nules84/CI_PP2_ArtiQuiz/README.md

  * The leaderboard page logo is situated to the top left-hand side of the screen, similar to the Questions page.
 This image uses more width, rather than height, so that little vertical screen space is taken up.

 * The Leaderboard page is one key element which provides the user with great replay value.
-The goal of ArchiQuiz's leaderboard is to offer the user the chance to compete against family and friends and place their name at the top of the board.
+The goal of ArtiQuiz's leaderboard is to offer the user the chance to compete against family and friends and place their name at the top of the board.

-* Each score will be mathematically decided, sorted, and displayed within an attractive table keeping to the same theme as the rest of ArchiQuiz's website.
+* Each score will be mathematically decided, sorted, and displayed within an attractive table keeping to the same theme as the rest of ArtiQuiz's website.
 Initially, there will be no table to display, but as users start to complete the quiz and upload their score to local storage, the leaderboard table will begin to populate information.
 The information that is held and displayed will be the users name and score only.